 What percentage did the stock market drop in 2008?

-2008 was the year of the great mortgage and credit crisis, the bank collapse, and the government bailout.
-This was also the period when some of the greatest financial markets lost more than 30% of their value.
+It dropped by more than 30%.
+In fact, 2008 was the year of the great mortgage and credit crisis, the bank collapse, and the government bailout.
+This was also the period when some of the greatest financial markets lost a significant percentage of their value.

 Why is the stock market crashing?

 (The Motley Fool)

 Nowadays, the stock market is in danger of crashing due to an external health factor, i.e. the coronavirus pandemic.
 Conversely, the culprits for previous stock market crashes were of financial nature.
 For instance, computer trading, overselling of tech companies, and so on.